Updated 2026 Regulations Airbnb Booking.com

 Check-in form SES.HOSPEDAJES compliance Capture with signature and blockchain timestamp

-Property condition Defense against damage claims Before/after photos with timestamp
+Property condition Defence against damage claims Before/after photos with timestamp

 Guest review Evidence of service provided Capture with timestamp